tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 Some template files containing the cloud init configuration are used.
 Variables can be used to define values at rendering time.
 These variables must be defined at the template file data definition block in terraform.

-Ssh key authentication is the only method enable for the root user authentication, no passwords are assigned so console access is blocked.
+Ssh key authentication is the only method enabled for the root user authentication, no passwords are assigned, so console access is blocked.

 The support VM cloud init configuration assigns an static IP at initial configuration so this VM can be accessed via ssh immediately after creation, but the provisioning VM only gets an IP in the routable network when the DHCP service in the support VM is working, so the provisioning VM is not accessible just after creation.